Institutional Review Board (IRB)

 Expedited and Full Committee Reviewed Projects: Additional Requirements

-- Continuing Review – projects reports are due annually before the expiration date.
+- Continuing Review – projects reports are due annually if there is an expiration date.
 Projects for which approval has expired are in non-compliance with federal regulation and UM IRB policy, and all work must cease.

 - Closing out the Project – a closure report must be filed when the research is completed, when analysis is continuing with de-identified data only, or if the project has been abandoned or significantly postponed.